 Ahmadi also brought me to the memorial museum of the Mujahideen.
 He pointed at a painting and said: "he used to be my leader".

 Now, I also had to leave Afghanistan and the plan has for a long while been to continue north from Herat and into Turkmenistan.
 Unfortunately safety became an issue lately and kind of fumbled the entire plan.
 Turkmenistan is a special country and probably among the top five hardest in the world to get a visa for.
 A lot of people apply for a transit visa which offers five days and I hear that the success rate for the transit visa is quite high.
 However Turkmenistan is not crazy about anyone who has a social media presence and I do.
 I had been speaking with Stantours who come highly recommended for visas, tours and transport.
-The world was that if you apply for a Turkmenistan visa and get denied then it becomes infinitely more difficult to get it on a second try.
+The word was, that if you apply for a Turkmenistan visa and get denied, then it becomes infinitely more difficult to get it on a second try.
 I had managed to get a business visa which is a big deal!
-Unfortunately it was quite specific in terms of which borders I should enter and exit Turkmenistan by.
-Also it was a hassle to come by it with all sorts of documentation needed such as my ancient college diploma, which no one has seen since the world was in black and white.
+Unfortunately it was quite specific in terms of which borders I should enter and exit Turkmenistan through.
+Also it was a hassle to come by it, with all sorts of documentation needed, such as my ancient college diploma, which no one has seen since the world was in black and white.
 Stantours can also offer transportation but we were talking about costs starting at USD 1,200.00 for arranging transport in Afghanistan.
 I did consider it.
-However after asking around in Herat I was assured several times that the road from Herat to Towgondi (at the Turkmenistan border) was safe.
+However, after asking around in Herat I was assured several times that the road from Herat to Towgondi (at the Turkmenistan border) was safe.
 In fact much safer than the road I had come by from Iran to Herat?
 All I needed was a trustworthy driver and Ahmadi had one for me.
 So after two nights in Herat a friend of Ahmadi came to collect me in the morning and away we went.
 The road was 116 km (72 mi) and Ahmadi’s friend did not speak English.
 But we didn’t need to speak.
 About halfway to the border a sandstorm/dust storm picked up and slowed us down considerably.
 But we eventually reached the border and I walked into the harsh weather aiming for country number 161…